The Chief of Defence People, Lieutenant General James Swift OBE, has written to Service families regarding an update on support during COVID-19.

 My serving partner is currently deployed on operations or due to deploy.
 Will they still get R&R?

-Due to current COVID-19 restrictions, R&R is not currently being granted.
-The MOD realises that this will result in some personnel missing out on their opportunity to take R&R and that others will also miss out until restrictions are lifted and R&R is reinstated.
+Due to current COVID-19 restrictions, R&R in UK is not currently being granted; some personnel may have the opportunity to take R&R in theatre dependent on location.
+The MOD realises that this will result in some personnel missing out on their opportunity to take R&R until restrictions are lifted and R&R is reinstated.

 Although R&R is not an entitlement, the MOD has introduced a temporary policy amendment to allow those Service personnel who are unable to take their R&R due to COVID-19 to be awarded five days’ annual leave for each period of missed R&R.